Khalidansari/Khalidansari.github.io/docs/python.md

      /* ... */
    </style>
    ```

+1. import bisect for binary search Operations

+bisect_left
+print (bisect_left([0, 33, 42, 45, 67], 44))

+returns 2

+insort_left does the same as follow:

+i = bisect_left
+insort_left(arr, x) ==> arr.insert(bisect_left(arr, x), x))

+2. Heapq

+3. Binary tree as array (stored in bfs fashion).
+Get children and parent:

+* if index(parent) = N, index(left child) = 2*N+1
+* if index(parent) = N, index(right child) = 2*N+2
+* if index(child) = N, index(parent) = (N-1)/2 (integer division with truncation)

+0. python test unit - unittest

+a.
+Name test class anything - better to put Test at the begining or end or may be in a seperate folder.
+b. test methods need to start with test_
+c. common task should be encapsulated in setUp and tearDown methods. setUp method is run before each test method and tearDown is run after each.
+d. if you want to run a method just a single time before any test class start then use setUpClass and tearDownClass methods.
+e. import unittest
+f. class TestSomething(unittest.TestCase)
+g.
+Mocking - from unittest.mock import patch

 1. help(componentName) - shows doc string of componentName.
 Due to its common use, there is a shortcut componentName?